RSMagneto/SSANet/README.md

   pip install -r requirements.txt
 ```
 ### Prepare datasets
-1. Place the downloaded VNS-HW dataset in the "data" folder;
+1. Place the downloaded WRHW dataset in the "data" folder;
 2. The dataset is split into training, testing, and validation sets in a ratio of 8:1:1.
 3. --epochs 100 --lr 1e-3 --patch size 65×65.
 ### Training and Testing